td0g/ballistic_chronograph_mk2/README.md

 * Sensor Height: Single or Double
 * Sensor Width: 125mm or 100mm

+### BallistiChronographBasic

+Arduino firmware for basic use.

 ### BallisticChronographLCD

 Arduino firmware for the ballistic chronograph if you are using an LCD keypad.

-### BallistiChronoBasic
+### Assembly Manual

-Arduino firmware for basic use.
+A complete assembly manual for constructing your own ballistic chronograph.

 ## License